Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

   In the admin interface, a superuser or administrator can:
   -  View the list of categories and goods and create, update, or delete them.
   -  Product and its information may be edited, deleted, or added.
   -  View the whole list of users and remove any you want.
   -  View the order history and all associated details.
 Which user, when, how much, what order number, etc.

 ### Features Left to Implement

 - Integrate OAuth app to add Google login for quick user registration and login.
 - A star rating or upvote feature for the products.
 - Implement a space where users can discuss diet or training tips with other users.
+- Adding a Sold Out option to price field.

 ### Responsive Design